-"Crazy fools," Pascal jumped in on the mockery himself, before adding a little fairness:
+"Crazy fools," Pascal added, before offering a little fairness:

 "Although you have to admit, the Holy Father did change quite a bit between the Old and New Testaments.
 He was so vengeful and full of wrath in the older tales -- the very antithesis of our merciful Savior."

 "It is not our place to judge our creator," Sylviane sent back a harsh glare.
 "I suggest you refrain from such blasphemy, especially in public."